willhowes/meet-in-the-middle-backend-api/README.md

   "name": "Test2update",
   "email": "test2@test.com",
   "password": "aaaaaaaaa",
-  "password_confirmation": "aaaaaaaaa"
+  "password_confirmation": "aaaaaaaaa",
+  "avatar": "[FILEPATH]"
   }
 }
 ```

-And will return a JSON of user with update information from database:
+And will return a JSON of the user with updated information from the database (except an updated avatar which will not be returned):

 ```
 {